 Research Summary

-The materials on this page reflect only a small, non-proprietary subset of my research.
-The majority of my work involves confidential systematic investment research that cannot be shared publicly.
+The papers below reflect a small, non-proprietary subset of my research; most of my work involves proprietary systematic strategies.

-For up-to-date PDF copies of my publications, please also look at the Versor Investments Athenaeum.
+Up-to-date PDF copies of my publications may also be available at the Versor Investments Athenaeum.

 Refereed Publications